-N26 is launching its bank in the U.K.
+N26 is launching its bank in the UK

-Nearly a year after German fintech startup N26 announced that it would launch its service in the U.K., the company is launching in the U.K. N26 is already quite popular in the Eurozone with over 1.5 million customers.
+Nearly a year after German fintech startup N26 announced that it would launch its service in the U.K., the company is launching in the U.K. N26 is already quite popular in the Eurozone, with more than 1.5 million customers.
 In this new market, it will face tough competition from existing players, such as Revolut, Monzo, Starling and many others.

 N26 is going to roll out its product in multiple phases.
 Some lucky few will be able to open an account right away.
 The startup will then go through its waiting list — 50,000 people already left their email addresses to express interest.
 After that, anybody will be able to download the app and sign up.